codeForSaif/ToDoListAzure/README.md

       ![Alt text](/Images/Part1/02DBOptions.png?raw=true "Creating a SQL DB")
 4. Click on All Resources on the left menu.
 You should see your new SQL Server and SQL Database.
 Click on the SQL Database.
       ![Alt text](/Images/Part1/03AllResources.png?raw=true "Select your SQL DB")
 5. You land on the Overview tab.
 Save the Server name from the main Overview tab of your new Azure SQL DB.
 Click on the Show Connection Strings hyperlink highlighted.
+Save the connection strings also, see image below:
       ![Alt text](/Images/Part1/05DatabaseOverview.png?raw=true "SQL DB Overview tab") The connection string page will look like this (save this in a Notepad for the web.config in the solution later):
       ![Alt text](/Images/Part1/06ConnectionString.png?raw=true "SQL DB Overview tab")